namakan10/Import-a-excel-file-in-Oracle-database/README.md

 # Import a excel file in Oracle database

-This software updload the data of excel file in oracle database
+This software upload the data of excel file in oracle database